ghc/ghc/docs/users_guide/glasgow_exts.rst

 The extension :extension:`MonoLocalBinds` is implied by :extension:`TypeFamilies` and :extension:`GADTs`.
-You can switch it off again with :extension:`NoMonoLocalBinds <-XMonoLocalBinds>` but type inference becomes less predicatable if you do so.
+You can switch it off again with :extension:`NoMonoLocalBinds <-XMonoLocalBinds>` but type inference becomes less predictable if you do so.
 (Read the papers!)

 .. _kind-generalisation: